ParimalSAgarkhed/appscan-gradle-plugin/README.md

 other noise by an average of more than 98%.
 IFA also displays optimal locations for developers to fix multiple vulnerabilities in the code.[Learn more about Intelligent
 Finding Analytics](https://www.hcl-software.com/blog/appscan/intelligent-finding-analytics-your-cognitive-computing-application-security-expert).

 Not yet an AppScan on Cloud or AppScan 360° customer?
-Get a free trial of Application Security on Cloud, or get a free trial of AppScan 360° to use with this plug-in.
+[Get a free trial of Application Security on Cloud](https://cloud.appscan.com/), or [get a free trial of AppScan 360°](https://www.hcl-software.com/appscan/products/appscan360/contact) to use with this plug-in.

 # Prerequisites:

 - An account on the [HCL AppScan on Cloud](https://cloud.appscan.com/) service.
 You'll need to [create an application](https://help.hcltechsw.com/appscan/ASoC/ent_create_application.html) on the service to associate your scans with.
-- To execute scans in HCL AppScan 360°, you must have access to an instance of the same.
-To learn more about HCL AppScan 360° features and installation, click [here](https://help.hcl-software.com/appscan/360/2.0.0/home.html).
+- Access to an instance of HCL AppScan 360° to execute scans in that environment.
+[Learn more about AppScan 360° features and installation](https://help.hcl-software.com/appscan/360/2.0.0/home.html).

 # Usage:

-Usage information and the latest version can be found on the [plugin page](https://plugins.gradle.org/plugin/com.hcl.security.appscan) in the Gradle plugins repository.
+You can find usage information and the latest version on the [plug-in page](https://plugins.gradle.org/plugin/com.hcl.security.appscan) in the Gradle plugins repository.

-To use the plugin, add the following lines to build.gradle, replacing \<version\> with the desired version of the plugin:
+To use the plug-in, add the following lines to _build.gradle_, and replace <version> with the version of the plug-in you want to use.

 For Gradle 2.1 and later: